AdrianaCh87/Predicting-House-Sale-Price-in-Ames-Iowa/README.md

 ### Models evaluation:
 - R2 Score, Mean Square Error, and Root Mean Squared Error were calculated for all models.
 See below table.
-- All models scored higher than baseline
+- All three models scored higher than baseline.
+They all had similar R-squared, MSE, and RMSE values
-- The Lasso CV regression model selected predicts 90% of the housing price variance.
+- Applying regularization to the OLS model resulted in a decrease in the number of features used by the model.
+The Lasso CV regression model had the lowest number of features.

 | Model | R2 Score | MSE | RMSE | Number of Features
 |---|---|---|---|---|